| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 only just starting to happen now, and people are aware that this

+is a rather interesting body of work.
 You’ve pursued your own interests in remembrance, Thailand,

 jazz, the war poets… do you feel ‘the market’ is

+beginning to meet you half way?
 I think that is happening.
 None of the books have been very great

 commercial successes, let’s suppose that one of them had